lnd4812/Code-Refactor-Challenge/README.md

 -   [GIMP](https://www.gimp.org) image manipulation and image editing open source software used for photo-editing.

-## Roadmap
+## Task list
-1. Add coding to enable responsive website that can be viewed on other platforms or screen size in addition to 768px.
+[] Add coding to enable responsive website that can be viewed on other platforms or screen size in addition to 768px.

 ## Contact Information
-email: laureldavid64@gmail.com
+For any questions, comments and/or issues, please contact me at: email: laureldavid64@gmail.com